amadeuio/typescript-exercises/README.md

 Output: false // since "hello" does not read the same backward
 ```

-Sure!
-Here's another TypeScript exercise for you:

-#### Stack Data Structure
+#### 7️⃣ Stack Data Structure

 Write a class called `Stack` that represents a generic stack data structure.
 The class should have the following methods:

-1. `push(item: T): void`: Adds an item of type T to the top of the stack. 📝 Note: You may assume that the method will always receive an argument of type T.
+- `push(item: T): void`: Adds an item of type T to the top of the stack. 📝 Note: You may assume that the method will always receive an argument of type T.

-2. `pop(): T | undefined`: Removes and returns the item from the top of the stack.
+- `pop(): T | undefined`: Removes and returns the item from the top of the stack.
 If the stack is empty, return `undefined`.

-3. `isEmpty(): boolean`: Returns a boolean indicating whether the stack is empty or not.
+- `isEmpty(): boolean`: Returns a boolean indicating whether the stack is empty or not.

-4. `peek(): T | undefined`: Returns the item from the top of the stack without removing it.
+- `peek(): T | undefined`: Returns the item from the top of the stack without removing it.
 If the stack is empty, return `undefined`.

-5. `size(): number`: Returns the number of items currently in the stack.
+- `size(): number`: Returns the number of items currently in the stack.

-**Example Usage:**
+#### Example Usage:

 ```typescript
 const stack = new Stack<number>();